Are cat wheels safe featured image

 The road to feline fitness should be smooth, both literally and figuratively.
 Check for smooth edges and surfaces to prevent any snags or injuries as your cat races towards better health.

-When considering the safety of cat wheels, one shouldn’t overlook the importance of quality.
-Read the best cat exercise wheels post to find the perfect match for your tech-savvy feline friend.
+When evaluating the safety of cat exercise wheels, it’s crucial not to underestimate the importance of quality.
+Check out our post on the best cat exercise wheels to discover the ideal option for your tech-savvy feline companion.

 4. Adequate Width and Diameter

-Your cat’s natural gait should glide effortlessly on the wheel, not stumble.
-Ensure the width and diameter of the wheel allow for a comfortable stride, preventing any awkward movements that could lead to injury.
+Your cat’s natural gait should glide effortlessly on the wheel without stumbling.
+Ensure the wheel’s width allows for a comfortable stride, preventing any awkward movements that could cause injury.
+A width of at least 12 inches is usually recommended.

 5. Enclosed or Guarded Sides